rindangchi/Simple-ETL-with-Luigi/README.md

 ## Case Objectives

 1. Design ETL pipeline
    Before implemet the real pupleine using python and luigi we will deign the pipline as a picture to make us easier to understand the flow.
+Below is the flow to perform the ETL process.

    ![draw1](https://github.com/user-attachments/assets/d226b742-36e3-49eb-b60d-9b28099a1347)

 3. Implement ETL Pipeline using Luigi
    2.1.
 Create extract pipeline for the given marketing data